sshebel/swiss-pairing-tournament/README.md

-Udacity Full Stack Web developer in python using a postgresql database to implement a swiss pairing tournament.
+Udacity Full Stack Web developer project to implement a swiss pairing tournament using postgresql database and python.

 Requires a postgresql database and python 2.7.9